Florence L. Barclay: Biography

-She was born Florence Louisa Charlesworth in Limpsfield, Surrey, England, the daughter of the local Anglican rector.
-One of three girls, she was a sister to Maud Ballington Booth, the Salvation Army leader and co-founder of the Volunteers of America.
+She was born Florence Louisa Charlesworth on the island of Jersey.
+Her parents were Maria Amelia (born Beddome) and Samuel Beddome Charlesworth.
+Her father was the Anglican rector of Limpsfield, Surrey, and that is where she was baptised.
+The second of three girls, she was a sister to Maud Ballington Booth, the Salvation Army leader and co-founder of the Volunteers of America.
 When Florence was seven years old, the family moved to Limehouse in the London Borough of Tower Hamlets.